 Reasons for Misusing Prescription Drugs

 People misuse and abuse prescription drugs for various reasons.
-Many may begin using the medication only as prescribed and may begin taking more because they develop a tolerance.
-Others will begin using the medication more often than they are recommended to because of the effects of the drug.
+Many people begin using the medication as prescribed but end up taking more because they develop a tolerance (meaning, their symptoms are not controlled on the prescribed dose and they take more of the medicine in an effort to obtain relief).
+Others begin using a prescription medication more often than they are recommended because of the pleasurable or euphoric effects of the drug or how it makes them feel.

-Different prescription medications cause different effects and may be abused by people who desire the specific effects of the medication.
+Different prescription medications cause different effects and are abused by people who desire these specific effects of the medication.

 Prescription Stimulants